 To appear in Conference on Uncertainity in Artificial Intelligence (UAI) (UAI), 2022.
 (Spotlight)

-- Robust Training in High Dimensions via Block Coordinate Geometric Median Descent (arXiv, slides, poster, code)
+- Robust Training in High Dimensions via Block Coordinate Geometric Median Descent (arXiv, slides, poster, software, code)

 A. Acharya, A. Hashemi, P. Jain, S. Sanghavi, I. Dhillon, U. Topcu.

 In International Conference on Artificial Intelligence and Statistics (AISTATS), March 2022.

 - On the Benefits of Multiple Gossip Steps in Communication-Constrained Decentralized Federated Learning (pdf, software)